Your bill could have changed for many reasons. If you are unsure please contact our call centre on 0343 178 2743.

 You can amend the payments by contacting the Council Tax offices.
 If you pay via direct debit you can only have payment dates on the 1st, 10th, 15th or 25th of the month.

-The Council uses two Debt Enforcement companies.
+The Council uses four Debt Enforcement companies.
 If you receive a letter or a visit you can find details of how to make a payment, details of fees and charges, debt advice and general information about bailiff standards by clicking on the relevant links below:

 You will need to contact the Council Tax Support office directly on 0800 072 0042 to see why your entitlement has changed or stopped.

 You will need to provide us with your account reference number.
 It is important that you keep in touch with us to advise us of the progress of your claim.

 You may appeal if you think you are not liable to pay the Council Tax, for example, if you are not the resident or owner, or because your property is exempt.
 You may also appeal if you believe we made a mistake when we worked out the amount you should pay or the level of Council Tax support we have applied to your account.
 If you want to appeal, you must first write to us at the address on the front of your bill.
 We will respond within 2 months.
 If you are not satisfied, you may appeal within 2 months of our decision.
 If we do not reply then after 4 months from you first writing to us you can appeal direct to the Valuation Tribunal.
 If you appeal, you will still have to pay your Council Tax until a decision is made.
 If your appeal succeeds, we’ll refund any extra Council Tax you have paid.